 - Potential long-term benefits: A study from Harvard Business School found that women whose mothers worked while they were young earned 23% more than women whose mothers did not work.
 Daughters of working mothers also tended to have a higher sense of self-confidence.
 And once they became parents, men whose moms worked while they were young spent, on average, seven and a half more hours a week taking care of children and 25 more minutes on housework than men whose mothers did not work.

-- Your relationship with Baby: He will also get to share the joy of your personal and professional accomplishments, which is great in and of itself.
+- Your relationship with Baby: They will also get to share the joy of your personal and professional accomplishments, which is great in and of itself.
 And if you feel more fulfilled, that’s bound to have a positive effect on Baby.

 The bottom line